Skip to Content

 9. Chives

 Chives have been known to repel a number of pests that affect tomatoes, such as aphids, nematodes, and spider mites.
-The odor these plants emit is strong enough to repel away insect pests such as flea beetles, cucumber beetles, and the carrot fly.
+The odor these plants emit is strong enough to repel insect pests such as flea beetles, cucumber beetles, and the carrot fly.
+That’s a definite win.
+Plus, you have a new tasty addition.

 10. Lettuce

 Bee Balm, lemon balm, and mint are other plants that make good tomato neighbors.
+The strong scents can repel some bugs, while alluring others away.
 Yet, be careful, as these plants are sometimes invasive.

 What Should NOT Be Planted With Tomatoes?

-- Fennel is best to plant by itself as it not only affects tomatoes but other plants as well since its roots secrete a substance that stunts growth.
+• Fennel is best planted by itself as it not only affects tomatoes but other plants as well, since its roots secrete a substance that stunts growth.

 What should not be planted with tomatoes?